-With respect to the Aznalcóllar and Paymogo tender appeal processes, there can be no certainty with respect to further developments of the appeal or the results of any recourse initiated by the applicable governmental entities in Spain with respect to the tender processes.
-In addition, there can be no certainty with respect to the timing regarding any potential resolution of the tender review processes, the ability of the Company to be successful with its appeal or the potential for the Company to be awarded either project.
+With respect to the Aznalcóllar tender appeal process, there can be no certainty with respect to further developments of the appeal or the results of any recourse initiated by the applicable governmental entities in Spain with respect to the tender processes.
+In addition, there can be no certainty with respect to the timing regarding any potential resolution of the tender review process, the ability of the Company to be successful with its appeal or the potential for the Company to be awarded the project.